coffee2code/wpuntexturize/README.md

 # wpuntexturize

-A plugin for WordPress that prevents WordPress from displaying single and double quotation marks as their curly alternatives.
+A plugin for WordPress that prevents WordPress from converting single and double quotation marks into their curly alternatives, and optionally also converts existing curly quotation marks into their non-curly alternatives.

 This plugin can be found in the WordPress Plugin Directory: https://wordpress.org/plugins/wpuntexturize/